Anchoring effect: Business intelligence

 A peer-reviewed study sought to investigate the effect of business intelligence (BI) systems on the anchoring effect.
 Business intelligence denotes an array of software and services used by businesses to gather valuable insights into an organisation's performance.
-The extent to which cognitive bias is mitigated by using these systems was the overarching question in this study.
+The extent to which cognitive bias is mitigated by using such systems was the overarching question in this study.
 While the independent variable was the use of the BI system, the dependent variable was the outcome of the decision-making process.
 The subjects were presented with a 'plausible' anchor and a 'spurious' anchor in a forecasting decision.
 It was found that, while the BI system mitigated the negative effects of the spurious anchor, it had no influence on the effects of the plausible anchor.
 This is important in a business context, because it shows that humans are still susceptible to cognitive biases, even when using sophisticated technological systems.
 One of the subsequent recommendations from the experimenters was to implement a forewarning into BI systems as to the anchoring effect.

 Causes

-Several theories have been put forth to explain what causes anchoring, and although some explanations are more popular than others, there is no consensus as to which is best.
-In a study on possible causes of anchoring, two authors described anchoring as easy to demonstrate, but hard to explain.
-At least one group of researchers has argued that multiple causes are at play, and that what is called "anchoring" is actually several different effects.
+The present literature does not reach a consensus as to the cause of anchoring.
+However, scholars agree that anchoring is a phenomenon that can be easily demonstrated but is hard to explain.
+Some scholars suggest that anchoring is, in fact, caused by a combination of factors.